Monitoring and Audit

 - Some doctors practicing medicine overseas will find further information on submission of supporting documentation in the information they will receive from the Medical Council.
 In addition, please view our general guidelines for doctors practising overseas.

 Any doctor requested by the Medical Council to participate in maintenance of professional competence audit should cooperate with submission of supporting documentation within the time period set out in the request.
 Failure to cooperate with the process is a breach of rules and may result in disciplinary action by the Medical Council.

-The new maintenance of professional competence audits are important elements of the arrangements which the Medical Council have in place to support the relationship between the public and the profession.
+The maintenance of professional competence audits are important elements of the arrangements which the Medical Council have in place to support the relationship between the public and the profession.
 They provide an opportunity for doctors to demonstrate that they are fulfilling their legal duty, are keeping their knowledge and skills up-to-date, and are committed to ensuring the care they provide is safe, personal and clinically sound.

-For further information on professional competence is available here.
+Further information on professional competence is available here.